dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 ### User Interface with Gradio
 At this point, in order to run inference on the model, one will need to write inference codes as shown [here](https://airctic.com/0.12.0/).
-This is non-trivial especially to people who don't code.
+This is non-trivial and can be time-consuming especially to those who are not familiar.
-Gradio simplifies this by providing a simple user interface so that anyone can run an inference on the model without having to code.
+Gradio simplifies this by providing a simple graphical user interface wrapping the inference code so that anyone can run inference on the model without having to code.

-The following figure shows a screenshot of the Gradio user interface that runs in the browser.
+The following figure shows a screenshot of the Gradio app that runs in the browser.
-The left pane shows the input image.
-The right pane shows the inference results.
+The left pane shows the input image, and the right pane shows the inference results.
-User can upload an image or select from a list of example images and click on *Submit* to run it through the model for inference.
+Users can upload an image or select from a list of example images and click on *Submit* to run it through the model for inference.

 {{< figure src="/images/blog/deploy-icevision-hfspace/gradio.png" alt="Screenshot of the Onion homepage" width=750 >}}

-In order to use Gradio, we must first install it with `pip install gradio`.
+So how do we load our model into the Gradio app?
+First, we must first install the Gradio package by running `pip install gradio`.
 Next, create a file with the name `app.py` and paste the following codes into the file.
 ```python
 from gradio.outputs import Label